Katherine Belov: Biography

-In 2007, Belov accepted a lectureship position at the Faculty of Veterinary Science at the University of Sydney and began to focus on the contagious cancer, devil facial tumour disease, which started spreading through the Tasmanian devil population in 1996.
-She proposed that the problem was that devils lack major histocompatibility complex gene diversity.
+In 2007, Belov accepted a lectureship position at the Faculty of Veterinary Science at the University of Sydney, after failing to secure a position elsewhere at the university, and began to focus on the contagious cancer, devil facial tumour disease, which started spreading through the Tasmanian devil population in 1996.
+She worked with many others who proposed that the problem was that devils lack major histocompatibility complex gene diversity.
 Belov proved her hypothesis, that devils do not mount an immune response to the cancer because the tumour's genetic makeup is so similar to their own.

 Belov became a full Professor of Comparative Genomics at the University of Sydney and has received an Australian Research Council (ARC) Future Fellow award to continue her research in identifying genes, not only for devils and platypuses, but for other native Australian species like skinks and wallabies.
 In 2014, she was awarded the Fenner Medal for research in biology from the Australian Academy of Science.

-In 2016, she was appointed to the new role of Pro-Vice-Chancellor (Global Engagement) at the University of Sydney.
+In 2016, she was appointed to the new role of Pro-Vice-Chancellor (Global Engagement) at the University of Sydney as part of its DEI initiatives.
 This role includes responsibility for managing the development and execution of the University's global engagement strategy.

 Belov's research team made some prominent discoveries in 2016.
 Firstly, new research that proved antimicrobial peptides (called cathelicidins) in Tasmanian devil's milk can kill the deadliest bacteria and fungi, an important discovery in the fight against superbugs.
 The second was the discovery of nine new genetic variants in the remote South West Tasmanian devil population.

-Belov has published over 170 peer-reviewed papers, including papers in Nature, Proceedings of the National Academy of Sciences and PLoS Biology.
+Belov has published over 170 peer-reviewed papers, mostly as passive author, including papers in Nature, Proceedings of the National Academy of Sciences and PLoS Biology.

 Now, her team, the Australasian Wildlife Genomics Group, studies the molecular genetics and evolution of gene families and genomes of our native wildlife.
 Research is focused on the immune system, evolutionary conservation genetics and applications for conservation management.

 Belov promotes Women in STEM and sits on the University of Sydney SAGE Advisory Council.